-I have a chip in the cap stock (outer layer) material on my RadianceRail; Can I touch it up?
+I have a chip in the cap stock (outer layer) material on my composite railing(RadianceRail); can I touch it up?

 Yes.
-Automotive touch-up paint such as Duplicolor 2 in 1 Scratch Fix works well and is available at most department or automotive retailers.
-For Coastal White, use universal gloss white and for Classic Black, use universal flat black.
+Automotive touch-up paint such as Duplicolor 2-in-1 Scratch Fix works well and is available at most department or automotive retailers.

 What size balusters do I need for a 42" final rail height?

 While using the composite balusters, the 35" balusters would be for the horizontal application and the 37" baluster would be for the complementary stair application.